UniBreakfast/web-dev-knowledge-graph/app-level.md

 If `id` is given or acquired from the [`graphus.getIdByName(name)`](./graphus#getidbynamename) method, should call the [`graphus.getNodeById(id)`](./graphus#getnodebyidid) method.
 If the node is not found and `silent` is not `true`, should call the [`dialogus.open('inform', {message: 'Node not found', canClose: true})`](./dialogus#openname-data) method.
 If node is found, should call the [`graphus.getLinksById(id)`](./graphus#getlinksbyidid1-id2) method for the same node id.
 Next [`nodus.showOne(node)`](./nodus#showonenode-selectedid) and [`linkus.showTwin(links, id)`](./linkus#showtwinlinks-id) methods should be called for the node and links respectively.

-If second argument is a boolean it is to be assigned to `silent`, and `select` should become `undefined`.

 If `select` is given, function should call the [`graphus.getLinksById(id, select.id)`](./graphus#getlinksbyidid1-id2) method.
 Also should pass `select.id` to [`nodus.showOne(node, select.id)`](./nodus#showonenode-selectedid).

 If `name` is given instead of `id`, function should call the [`graphus.getIdByName(name)`](./graphus#getidbynamename) method first.
 Same for `select`, if `select.name` is given instead of `select.id`.